the-turing-way/the-turing-way/chapters/continuous_integration.md

 This is useful if you ideally want the build to be successful in multiple environments, but not all of them are vital.

+<a name="Limitations_of_CI"></a>
 ## Limitations of CI

 CI does have its limitations.
 Firstly it is only as effective at finding bugs as the test provided to it.
 If a project contains few or poor tests then it is entirely possible the project will contain bugs the tests do not catch and Travis will report the build as successful.

 Secondly, depending on the nature of your project there may be security considerations to think about.
-Because Travis is only free if projects are open source